-- 1.2.1 For the purpose of this Plan, planned villages shall be considered areas identified as Residential Planned-2 or Wimauma Village-2 on the Future Land Use Map within the Rural Area.
+- 1.2.2: For the purpose of this Plan, planned villages shall be considered areas identified as Residential Planned-2 or Wimauma Village-2 on the Future Land Use Map within the Rural Area.
 Rural communities are generally existing areas shown on the Future Land Use map at densities higher than 1 du/5ga and up to 1 du/ga outside the USA.
-Suburban enclaves are those existing areas shown on the Future Land Use Map as higher than 1 du/ga outside the USA. - 1.2.2: Encourage clustering to protect natural resources and allow for the continuation of agricultural uses - 1.2.3 In order to recognize that parcels may exist from prior to July 26, 1989, which cannot be subdivided due to a slight shortfall in area and for which, in some cases, variance relief is not possible due to density limits of the Comprehensive Plan, and in view of the de minimis effects posed by the subdivision of such parcels in certain circumstances and the substantial benefit that may be afforded the property owners, a maximum reduction of two percent of the minimum lot area required by the property's zoning shall be allowed, irrespective of density restrictions of the Comprehensive Plan, subject to the following provisions: - The parcel shall be a lawful lot created prior to July 26, 1989. - The parcel shall be located in the Rural Service Area. - The parcel shall be agriculturally zoned or have a required minimum lot size of one acre or greater. - The parcel shall be divided into a maximum of two lots. - The lot size reduction shall be limited to one lot in the subdivision. - 1.2.4: Encourage clustering to protect natural resources and allow for the continuation of agricultural uses
+Suburban enclaves are those existing areas shown on the Future Land Use Map as higher than 1 du/ga outside the USA. - 1.2.3: The Residential Planned-2 or Wimauma Village-2 land use category shall not be expanded outside of the Urban Service Area. - 1.2.4: Encourage clustering to protect natural resources and allow for the continuation of agricultural uses. - 1.2.5: In order to recognize that parcels may exist from prior to July 26, 1989, which cannot be subdivided due to a slight shortfall in area and for which, in some cases, variance relief is not possible due to density limits of the Comprehensive Plan, and in view of the de minimis effects posed by the subdivision of such parcels in certain circumstances and the substantial benefit that may be afforded the property owners, a maximum reduction of two percent of the minimum lot area required by the property's zoning shall be allowed, irrespective of density restrictions of the Comprehensive Plan, subject to the following provisions: - The parcel shall be a lawful lot created prior to July 26, 1989. - The parcel shall be located in the Rural Service Area. - The parcel shall be agriculturally zoned or have a required minimum lot size of one acre or greater. - The parcel shall be divided into a maximum of two lots. - The lot size reduction shall be limited to one lot in the subdivision.